-A common cause of dizziness when lying down is benign paroxysmal positional vertigo, a condition where tiny crystals that help sense gravity in one part of the ear mistakenly move into parts of the inner ear that detect head motion.
+An inner ear infection, head injury, and other issues can cause dizziness when lying down.
+Some of these stem from benign paroxysmal positional vertigo (BPPV), when tiny crystals that help sense gravity in one part of the ear move into parts of the inner ear that detect head motion.

 People with benign paroxysmal positional vertigo (BPPV) experience benign, or not life-threatening, paroxysmal, or sudden and short, periods of vertigo.
 Vertigo is a type of dizziness where the room feels like it is spinning.

 The symptoms of BPPV are usually brought on by changes in head position or movement.

 In many cases, BPPV seems to develop randomly.
 However, a few conditions may cause or influence BPPV, including:

 - inner ear infections or diseases